What are some ways to help heal chronic pain?

 What are the four major lifestyle factors that can affect your chronic pain and help minimize it?

-Healthcare providers sometimes call them the four pillars of chronic pain.
+Healthcare providers sometimes call them "the four pillars of chronic pain".
 They include:

-Stress: Stress can play a major role in chronic pain, so it’s important to try to reduce your stress as much as possible.
+1. Stress: Stress can play a major role in chronic pain, so it’s important to try to reduce your stress as much as possible.
 Everyone has different techniques for managing their stress, but some techniques include meditation, mindfulness and deep breathing.
 Try different options until you find what works best for you.

-Exercise: Participating in low-intensity exercises, such as walking or light swimming, for 30 minutes every day may help reduce your pain.
+2. Exercise: Participating in low-intensity exercises, such as walking or light swimming, for 30 minutes every day may help reduce your pain.
 Exercise can also be a stress reliever for some people, which is important to manage when you have chronic pain.

-Diet: It’s important to eat a healthy diet to boost your overall health.
+3. Diet: It’s important to eat a healthy diet to boost your overall health.
 Your healthcare provider may suggest trying an anti-inflammatory diet by eliminating foods that cause inflammation, such as red meat and refined carbohydrates.

-Sleep: Getting enough quality sleep is important for your overall health.
+4. Sleep: Getting enough quality sleep is important for your overall health.
 A lack of sleep can cause you to gain weight, which could make your chronic pain worse.
 Getting quality sleep is also important for stress management.

 • No side effects